Framework for Veterans Healthcare 2016-2020

 The State Government is reactivating the Repat as a thriving health precinct that delivers on the needs of the community.
 An essential component of the Repat site activation is the inclusion of services and support for the veterans’ community.
 Thanks to an additional $5 million in Commonwealth funding, the Repat will be home to a dedicated Veteran Wellbeing Centre.

-From 1 June 2021, services start to gradually transition to the Centre, delivering health and wellbeing services to assist veterans and their families to transition successfully to civilian life, including advocacy, education, skills and employment, and housing and accommodation support.
+From 1 June 2021, the Centre is delivering health and wellbeing services to assist veterans and their families to transition successfully to civilian life, including advocacy, education, skills and employment, and housing and accommodation support.

-The Centre will provide a safe and welcoming environment in which veterans and their families can access services and feel confident in seeking the support they need to improve their health and wellbeing.
+The Centre provides a safe and welcoming environment in which veterans and their families can access services and feel confident in seeking the support they need to improve their health and wellbeing.

 Most services are appointment-based and Veterans and their families should continue to contact each of the four anchor tenants directly to arrange services and make appointments.